 When I was booking accommodation, it was based purely on price range and comfort.
 For our first 4 nights in Paris, we ended up in the 2nd arrondissement, in a sweet little 3rd-floor apartment at My Maison in Paris in Sentier.
 I booked it based on the Booking.com score (9.4) and the great pictures on the listing.
 For our last night, we wanted to splurge on accommodation with an amazing view, so I grabbed my credit card and booked a room at Hotel Balzac, based purely on the room view of the Eiffel Tower.

 My Maison in Paris – Sentier

-The only room available was number 31 – a loft style apartment.
+The only room available was number 31 – a loft style apartment, apparently it looks similar to some loft style apartments they have at Space Station in London so if that is a possible next holiday destination check them out but I digress.
 Turns out it was the perfect spot for us!
 Easy to find when we arrived by taxi (I’m too lazy to figure out the train after 20 hours of flying) and conveniently within walking distance of some of the best streets and neighbourhoods in the city.
 It’s close to some of the city’s hotpots like Rue Montorgueil and has easy access to the Metro, grocery shops and loads of restaurants and bars.
 The apartment is incredibly well-equipped, especially for millennial travellers.
 It’s small, but I think pretty much everything in Paris is.
 I loved the Nespresso machine, Marshall music Bluetooth speaker and the fact that I could log into my Netflix account from the smart TV.
 There’s super fast wifi and a Bluetooth printer, which I used a couple of times to print tickets for Disney and other sites.
 Definitely worth staying at!

 Book: My Maison in Sentier on Booking.com